-This is a Files and Documents Management plugin which will help you to manage, track and control file downloads from your WordPress site.
+This File Management & Digital Store plugin which will help you to control file downloads & sell digital products from your WP site.

 I ended up removing this plug-in because the shortcodes didn't work (a needed plug-in conflicted with this one, disabling the needed one made the shortcodes work on Download Manager).
 Even if I didn't have the conflict, there's so much Admin area advertising to get you to spend money on other plug-ins that it isn't worth keeping it around (ads placed on Dashboard, Settings, and every Downloads screen for categories and new files.)